-Argentina vs Mexico predicted line-ups: Team news ahead of World Cup fixture
+Argentina vs Mexico confirmed line-ups: Team news ahead of World Cup fixture

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Argentina vs Mexico predicted line-ups: Team news ahead of World Cup fixture
+Argentina vs Mexico confirmed line-ups: Team news ahead of World Cup fixture

 Everything you need to know about the Group C clash in Qatar